-The checkboxes below let you select wether the tasks of the group shall be processed sequentially or in parallel and wether the Personal Backup splash screen shall be displayed on program start or not.
+The checkboxes below let you select whether the tasks of the group shall be processed sequentially or in parallel and whether the Personal Backup splash screen shall be displayed on program start or not.

 In the field to the bottom left, a directory name can be entered.
 During backup all log files will be saved at this location.
 If nothing is specified, the log files will be written to the default log directory of the backup user (e.g. C:\users\BackupUser\AppData\Roaming\PersBackup5\).